GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 * [`performance.measureMemory()`](/monitor-total-page-memory-usage/)
 * [JS Self-Profiling API](https://wicg.github.io/js-self-profiling/)

 The cross-origin isolated state also prevents modifications of `document.domain`.
-(Being able to alter `document.domain` allows communication between same-sites and has been considered a loophole in the same-origin policy.)
+(Being able to alter `document.domain` allows communication between same-site documents and has been considered a loophole in the same-origin policy.)

 {% Aside 'caution' %}